philamp/caligrail/README.md

 - TODO addon to auto put books in kobo based on criterias
 - TODO install cron for import script
 - TODO start stop docker to avoid any ambiguity
+- TODO rsync should not be possible if calibre is alive